Massive US protests raise fears of new virus outbreaks

 Pope Francis, meanwhile, cautioned against pessimism as people emerge from coronavirus lockdowns.

-During Mass in St. Peter’s Basilica to mark Pentecost Sunday, Francis noted a tendency to say that “nothing will return as before.”
+During Mass in St. Peter’s Basilica to mark Pentecost Sunday, Francis noted a tendency to say that “nothing will be the same.”
 That kind of thinking, Francis said, guarantees that “the one thing that certainly does not return is hope.”

 Seewer reported from Toledo, Ohio.
 AP reporters from around the world contributed to this report.